 We sympathize with people and politicians who want to believe that banning weapons is better than doing nothing — (“If just one life can be saved”).
-This thinking is reactionary and painfully shortsighted.
+Unfortunately, it is not that simple.
 To neglect the complexity of the problem is not only counter-productive, it is dangerous.
 The issue of violence (not just gun-violence) is a social, psychological, economic and discriminatory problem that cannot be fixed by legislating against a tool or an object.
 We strive to be a voice of reason on this issue and will show the reader, if they care to take the time, that it’s not black and white.
 The ramifications of limiting access to these weapons far outweigh any benefits.
 If a person is intending to commit an illegal act they won’t care to check their “illegal” weapons at the door.
 In fact they will be emboldened, knowing that they are the only ones armed and dangerous, in the event that law-abiding citizens aren’t allowed to possess the best weaponry available at the time.

 The topic of firearms has long existed in the context of political arenas, where the issue of gun-violence, political dissent and various weapons related threats have been used to stoke emotions and curry favor with one political base or another.
 The social ramifications of freedoms (of any kind) are complex and far reaching.
 Our right to own implements of personal safety is no different, thus it must be treated with similar respect and primacy of facts.
 Freedom itself is inseparable from responsibility.
 The amount of freedom is always equal to its risk of misuse.
 However, greater incidence of freedom’s misuse does not make the case for less freedom.
 Rather it makes the case for examination of why the abandonment of responsibility has occurred.
 Unfortunately, we all know that even cursory examination of this phenomenon leads us to very dark and difficult questions that leave us no easy answers.
 Because of this it is very tempting to place the blame on objects, which are far easier to prohibit than solving the intricacies of the human condition.
 But it is imperative to not fool ourselves into thinking that restrictions of any kind will bring about positive fundamental change in the spirit of a society.
 It is imperative to not sacrifice freedom for the illusion of safety.
 Don’t forget the freedom to be responsible for one’s safety has preserved the lives of countless generations passed and present.